Latin Spells Deciphered from TV Shows Part II Posted by Brittany Britanniae on Jun 30, 2019 in Intro to Latin Course

 1.“Exorcizamus te, omnis immundus spiritus, omnis satanica potestas, omnis incursio infernalis adversarii, omnis legio, omnis congregatio et secta diabolica.
 Ergo, draco maledicte.
 Ecclesiam tuam securi tibi facias libertate servire, te rogamus, audi nos.” –Season 5 Episode 12

 LITERAL TRANSLATION: We exorcise you, every/all impure spirit, every/all satanic power, every incursion of the infernal adversary.
 Every legion, every congregation and diabolical sect.
-Therefore, cursed dragon, your church to serve you in peace and liberty.
-We beseech thee to hear us.
+Therefore, you cursed dragon.
+You make/cause your church to serve/be enslaved to you with peace and liberty.
+We beseech thee, hear us.

 TRANSLATION: We exorcise you, every impure spirit, every satanic power, every incursion of the infernal adversary.
 Every legion, every congregation and diabolical sect.
-Thus, cursed dragon, thy church to serve Thee in peace and liberty.
+Thus, you cursed dragon. thy church to serve Thee in peace and liberty.
 We ask thee to hear us.